 It's important to know what can and cannot be sent in the mail.
 But while many prohibited items are just common sense (like substances that might turn the mail truck into another Hindenburg), others require a bit of a heads up.
 Otherwise, we might not know the dangers of balloons [anchor tag] or of shipping a cat of ambiguous vitality [anchor tag].

 So we put together a handy list of things that you shouldn't send, but might not otherwise think of on your own.
 Now La Poste does not have a an official English list of what's permissible to ship into and within the nation of France.
-And though we're all talented at a great many things here at SmartyStreets, only one of us knows any passable French, and it's not the monkey who writes the articles.
+And though we're all talented at a great many things here at SmartyStreets, only one of us knows any passable French.

 To counteract this deficiency, we did some research, and found out what other postal carriers are allowed to ship to France and the French postal system.
 We figure, if other big name couriers aren't allowed to ship it, then you're bound to have a hard time getting it in and out of the country.
 Here's the list: